Updated: December 17, 2024

 Similar property taxes apply to purchasing property in the UK and Portugal.
 For example, the IMT tax could be compared with the UK’s Council Tax.
 Ensure that you understand what property tax you will need to pay both at the time of purchase and annually.
 You should also ensure that you know the differences in income tax between the two countries.

 The tax system in Portugal can be a little complicated.
 We recommend seeking expert advice when it comes to dealing with property taxes in the country.
-Make sure you understand the tax system and what is required of you.

 Regarding inheritance tax, in Portugal, no gift or inheritance tax is imposed.
 However, a Stamp Duty of 10 percent is applied to assets located in Portuguese territory that are passed on as inheritance.
 This duty is exempt for inheritances passed on to spouses, descendants, and ascendants.